robohydra/robohydra/docs/0.4/api/index.md

   attached/detached, `InvalidRoboHydraHeadStateException` is thrown.
 * `addPluginLoadPath`: It adds the given path to the list of paths to search for plugins.
-* `startTest`: given a plugin name and test name, start the given test.
+* `startScenario`: given a plugin name and scenario name, start the given scenario.
 If it doesn't exist, throw `InvalidRoboHydraTestException`.
-* `stopTest`: stops the current test, if any.
+* `stopScenario`: stops the current scenario, if any.
-* `currentTest` (property): object with two properties, `plugin` and `test`, pointing to the currently running test.
-If there's no running test, it's `*default*` / `*default*`.
+* `currentScenario` (property): object with two properties, `plugin` and `scenario`, pointing to the currently active scenario.
+If there's no active scenario, it's `*default*` / `*default*`.
 * `testResults` (property): object with the current test results.
-Its keys are plugin names and its values are objects with test names as keys.
-The values of the latter objects are test results: objects with the keys `result` (`undefined` if the test doesn't have any result yet, or `pass` or `fail` if at least one assertion has run for that test), `passes` (an array with the description of the passing assertions) and `failures` (ditto for failing assertions).
+Its keys are plugin names and its values are objects with scenario names as keys.
+The values of the latter objects are test results: objects with the keys `result` (value is `undefined` if the test doesn't have any result yet, or `pass` or `fail` if at least one assertion has run for that test), `passes` (an array with the description of the passing assertions) and `failures` (ditto for failing assertions).